hphelion/documentation/cloudos/manage.troubleshooting.md

 <tr style="background-color: white; color: black;">
 <td> Probable cause </td>
-<td> Session expired but the user didn't logout from the dashboard. </td>
+<td> Session expired but the user did not log out from the Operational Dashboard. </td>
 </tr>

 </table>

 #### Solution

-Navigate to another item in the menu of the dashboard; if the problem persist, just logout and re-login to the dashboard.
+Navigate to another item in the menu of the Operational Dashboard, If the problem persist, logout and login again.